Zapata9664/printf/README.md

 2. Check the correct repository and files.
 3. Run this command in the terminal for compile all files ended in .c : "gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c"
 4. Check te file ended in .out and execute.

+## How to Use the Project

+The project has tree important parts: dear
+1. The file _printf.c is the root file, in this file found the builder of list of argumentsm, the call of every functions and the begin and the finish the variadic functions.
+2. The second file important is main.c this file allocate the prototypes of the functions.
+3. the other files are the functions nedeed for the execute the functions in the file _printf.c

+## Credits

+😊 thank you very much dear peers, especially:

+team members:
+Valentina Zapata - @Zapata9664

+collaborators:
+Manuela Espinosa - @4521Manuela
+Yon Roa - @yompa_O